South Africa V Sri Lanka Scores - UrduPoint

 South Africa V Sri Lanka Scores

-Brief scores at lunch on the first day of the first Test between South Africa and Sri Lanka at SuperSport Park in Centurion on Saturday
+Brief scores at tea on the first day of the first Test between South Africa and Sri Lanka at SuperSport Park in Centurion on Saturday

-Centurion (APP - UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :Brief scores at lunch on the first day of the first Test between South Africa and Sri Lanka at SuperSport Park in Centurion on Saturday: Sri Lanka, first innings, 102-3 (D. de Silva 32 not out) Match situation: Sri Lanka are 102 for three wickets in the first inningsToss: Sri Lanka
+Centurion, South Africa, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :Brief scores at tea on the first day of the first Test between South Africa and Sri Lanka at SuperSport Park in Centurion on Saturday: Sri Lanka, first innings, 212-3 (D. Chandimal 50 not out, D. de Silva 79 retired hurt) Match situation: Sri Lanka are 212 for three wickets in the first innings.